jjrom/resto/README.md

 **TCP/IP configuration**

-Edit $RESTO_TARGET/include/config.php and uncomment the general/host parameter to set the right IP of the PostgreSQL server (default 'localhost')
+Edit $RESTO_TARGET/include/config.php and uncomment the general->database->host parameter to set the right IP of the PostgreSQL server (default 'localhost')

 Edit the PostgreSQL pg_hba.conf file and add the following rules :